 Recently in the last couple of months, SEBI has issued some circulars to bring in about some changes in the area of mutual funds.
 These are an imposition of stamp duty on mutual funds, new rules for Multi cap funds, Change in margin system and modifying NAV rules for mutual fund schemes.

 Let us discuss the first one in detail in today’s blog.

 Stamp duty to be applicable on mutual fund – The first circular which was passed was regarding the imposition of stamp duty on mutual funds.
 From 1 July 2020, stamp duty is imposed on the purchase of mutual funds whether it is debt, Equity, Gold or hybrid mutual fund.

-Important point to note here is that it is imposed only on purchase transactions.
-This means when you invest into a mutual fund, stamp duty will be levied.
+An important point to note here is that it is imposed only on purchase transactions.
+This means when you invest in a mutual fund, stamp duty will be levied.